Waxes

 4. Microbial Waxes

 Waxes, often accompanied by triacylglycerols, are known to be produced for storage purposes by many species of prokaryotes, including both Gram-negative and Gram-positive bacteria, when carbon is plentiful but other essential nutrients such as nitrogen are limited.
-In the Gram-negative Acinetobacter baylyi, biosynthesis of wax esters consists of three enzymatic steps; a fatty acid CoA ester is reduced by an NADPH-dependent fatty acyl-CoA reductase to a long-chain aldehyde, which is further reduced by an aldehyde reductase to a fatty alcohol for esterification with a fatty acyl-CoA by the well characterized bifunctional enzyme wax ester synthase/diacylglycerol acyltransferase to produce a wax ester.
+In the Gram-negative Acinetobacter baylyi, biosynthesis of wax esters consists of three enzymatic steps; a fatty acid CoA ester is reduced by an NADPH-dependent fatty acyl-CoA reductase to a long-chain aldehyde, which is further reduced by an aldehyde reductase to a fatty alcohol for esterification with a fatty acyl-CoA by a well characterized dual-purpose enzyme wax ester synthase/diacylglycerol acyltransferase to produce a wax ester.
 Some species of this genus can synthesise wax esters from long-chain alkanes as the precursors.
-Cyanobacteria of the Prochlorococcus and Synechococcus genera produce appreciable amounts of the hydrocarbon pentadecane (C15) by decarboxylation of palmitic acid in nutrient-poor regions of the oceans, but the function of this is not known.
+Cyanobacteria of the Prochlorococcus and Synechococcus genera produce appreciable amounts of the hydrocarbon pentadecane (C15) by decarboxylation of palmitic acid in nutrient-poor regions of the oceans, but the reason for this is not known.

 The mycobacteria produce waxes, termed 'mycoserosates', based on branched-chain alcohols or 'phthiocerols'.
 These are C34 or C36 branched-chain aliphatic compounds with hydroxyl groups in positions 9 and 11, or 11 and 13, which are esterified with long-chain fatty acids varying in chain length from C18 to C26 and with two to four methyl branches, often at the 2, 4, 6 and 8 positions.
 In pathogenic mycobacteria such as Mycobacterium tuberculosis, the phthiocerol dimycocerosate esters are major virulence factors.
 They are present on the outermost surface of the cell wall as part of the mycobacterial outer capsule-like layer and are transferred to macrophage membranes during infections, where their conical structures cause changes in the organization of lipids in the host membranes and enhance phagocytosis.
 By masking the pattern recognition receptors of macrophages, they enable the organisms to escape immune recognition.
 Biosynthesis involves chain-elongation of an existing fatty acid by a polyketide synthase.